matiasvlevi/gptdoc/CONFIG.md

     <td>string</td>
     <td>
         model name, refer to <a href="https://platform.openai.com/docs/models">OpenAI API Models Documentations</a>.
         Use <code>text-davinci-003</code> if you don't know which model to use.
+Keep a Human in the loop, results might not be accurate
     </td>
 </tr>

 </table>

 <br/>